Hong Kong Bubble Tea

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 A super caffeinated bubble tea made with black tea, sweetened condensed milk, and perfectly chewy boba.
-It’s easy to make this rich and creamy drink at home in a few minutes.
+It’s easy to make this rich and creamy drink at home.

 Hong Kong Milk Tea (Hong Kong Bubble Tea) in a clear glass with a wide straw.